They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 To prevent you from making the same mistakes, reflect on why your old relationship failed.
 Perhaps you had communication issues, and learning the right communication skills would guarantee success this time around.
 Maybe you just need to compromise and find healthier ways of handling your differences.

-Try to see things from your ex's perspective so that when you reconnect, you can share your thoughts and reassure them that things will be different this time around.
+Rather than worrying whether he'll come back, try to see things from your ex's perspective so that when you reconnect, you can share your thoughts and reassure them that things will be different this time around.